CIRSE Annual Congress

 Session schedule

-Monday, September 15, 13:00-14:30
+Monday, September 7, 13:00-14:30

-In this interactive course, participants will be provided with a structured approach to sizing & planning for EVAR procedures.
+In this interactive course, participants will be provided with a structured approach to sizing and planning for EVAR procedures.
 After the introduction to the structured approach, collectively CT-scans with a range of anatomical AAA-scenarios and technical complexity will be measured.
 For each case, treatment options, important considerations, and pitfalls will be discussed to finally develop the best treatment plan for the given case.

 The session is aimed at trainees and juniors, as well as advanced interventional radiologists and vascular surgeons who wish to refresh and sharpen their ability to size and develop an EVAR treatment plan for their AAA patients.